Analytics-Based Text Routing

 You can send positive interactions, which are easier to handle, to new or inexperienced agents, and send more sensitive interactions to experienced agents.

-End-Of-Interaction Sentiment Routing
+End-of-Interaction Sentiment Routing

 You can send positive interactions, which are easier to handle, to new or inexperienced agents, and send more sensitive interactions to experienced agents.